-A forest school, also known as forest kindergarten, outdoor nursery, nature kindergarten, or nature preschool, is a type of early childhood education that takes place in forests or woodlands.
-The curriculum is fluid, focusing on learner-led outdoor play that encourages curiosity and exploration.
+While forest schools are relatively new to the States, they have been around for decades in Europe.
+A forest school, also known as forest kindergarten, outdoor nursery, forest nursery, nature kindergarten, or nature preschool, is a type of early childhood education that takes place in forests or woodlands.

 A video from the Surrey County Council in England demonstrating forest school in action

 Many directors choose to start a forest school as opposed to a regular [indoor] family child care if they live in a high-income area where there’s a demand for child care but the cost of renting in the area is prohibitive to starting an in-home preschool.

 Teachers with a background in earth science or outdoor education are especially well-suited, but you can certainly start a forest school without this background.

 Becca Hackett-Levy had a Master’s in Early Childhood Education and had been teaching for 6 years (and nannying for 5 years before that) when she decided to open her own forest school, Northeast LA Forest Wonderschool.

 She had just moved to LA and her son was 4 months old.
 She started looking for jobs in early education but found the pay was so low, daycare costs for her son would have eaten up her entire salary.